zachariahmilby/dekleer-2023-aurora-pipeline/README.md

 Retrieving brightnesses at 557.7 nm...
 Retrieving brightnesses at 630.0 nm...
 Retrieving brightnesses at 636.4 nm...
+Retrieving brightnesses at 777.2 nm...
 Retrieving brightnesses at 777.4 nm...
+Retrieving brightnesses at 777.5 nm...
 Retrieving brightnesses at 844.6 nm...
 Retrieving brightnesses at 656.3 nm...
 ```